formium/formium/packages/gatsby-source-formium/README.md

 [![Stable release](https://img.shields.io/npm/v/gatsby-source-formium.svg)](https://npm.im/gatsby-source-formium)

-Gatsby Source plugin for pulling forms into Gatsby from Formium projects.
+A Gatsby Source plugin for pulling forms into Gatsby from Formium projects.
 It outputs forms (and their schemas) so that they can be safely queried in Gatsby using GraphQL.

 ## Install